LedgerDomain/did-webplus/did-webplus-cli/README.md

         -   JWS
         -   VJSON

 An early overview of the concept of VJSON (Verifiable JSON) is available [here](https://docs.google.com/presentation/d/1DBPN-YoImfLQ5M3-csoR1ez1It0EmGvJrZuTGkmcWzo/edit?usp=sharing).
+A working example is available [here](examples/vjson/contract).

 ## Installing the native binary